jocrag/DocuSign-eSignature-SDK/MS.NET/LoanSample/Readme.txt

 API Proxy in order to start interfacing with DocuSign on a system to system
 level:

-1) Account ID -needed for all the calls which create envelopes in DocuSign system.
+1) Account ID - needed for all the calls which create envelopes in DocuSign system.

-2) User ID -needed to identify a user that you are going to automate via API.
+2) User ID - needed to identify a user that you are going to automate via API.

 3) Password – this is the same password that was used to set up the system user.

+4) Integrator Key - this is activated in the API section of preferences in the member console.
+You must use an integrator's key.

-4) Web Service Endpoint (API URL) – DocuSign maintains several web service endpoints.
+5) Web Service Endpoint (API URL) – DocuSign maintains several web service endpoints.
 One is set up for development and all the URLs start with demo.docusign.net.
 Production web service endpoint starts with www.docusign.net.
 All the web service endpoint are completely isolated from